Kristin Forbes: Bank of England

-In later years, Forbes would become an advocate for interest rate rises, arguing that pessimism about the state of the global economy was overstated.
-In November 2014, she emphasized that she placed "slightly more probability on the risk that the global economy could be somewhat stronger than in our baseline forecast", a stance that placed her on the hawkish wing of the nine-member committee.
-Despite these views, Forbes would continue to vote against rate rises at most subsequent meetings.
-In August 2016, she joined a unanimous majority of the Monetary Policy Committee to lower rates from 0.5% to 0.25% in response to the 2016 Brexit referendum.

 In the months after this vote, Forbes emphasized in public statements that uncertainty created by Brexit was less of a drag on growth than was previously expected, and advocated against further monetary stimulus and rate cuts.
 In June 2017, Forbes joined Ian McCafferty and Michael Saunders to vote in favor of an interest rate increase, bringing the Bank of England closer to a rate increase than any time since 2007.
 The 5–3 vote was a surprise to analysts, and led to a sharp increase in the value of the Pound.
+Interest rates were later increased in November 2017.

 Forbes left the Bank of England in June 2017, returning to her post at MIT.
 She was replaced by Silvana Tenreyro, a professor of economics at the London School of Economics.
 In leaving her role, Forbes criticized the Bank of England and other central banks, arguing that the high public profile of central bankers discouraged aggressive action against inflation.
 She also argued that an overload of work for senior economists discouraged deviations from baseline models and analysis.
 Mark Carney, then-Governor of the Bank of England, emphasized that Forbes provided "insight, fresh-thinking and academic rigour to our [the Bank of England's] deliberations, as well as a fresh and engaging approach to communications."

+Later career (2017–present)

+Forbes left the Bank of England in June 2017 and returned to her full-time position at MIT.
+In 2019, she was named an Honorary Commander of the Order of the British Empire (CBE) by Queen Elizabeth II for her service on the Monetary Policy Committee.
+In 2020 she replaced Barry Eichengreen as the convener of the Bellagio Group.
+In 2025 she was appointed as a member of the NBER's Business Cycle Dating Committee.

 Research

 Alongside her policy positions, Forbes pursues research on international macroeconomics and monetary economics.
-According to Research Papers in Economics, she is among the most productive economists in the world, ranking within the top 65 female economists by research output.
+According to Research Papers in Economics, she is among the most productive economists in the world, ranking within the top 40 female economists by research output.

+Monetary Policy, Rate Cycles, and Inflation

+Forbes's research addresses how central banks respond to global forces affecting domestic inflation.
+Her 2026 book The Art of Monetary Policy (MIT Press) applies strategic frameworks to monetary policy under uncertainty.
+With Ha and Kose, she developed "Rate Cycles," a classification system for monetary policy cycles.
+Her empirical work argues that domestic inflation is increasingly driven by global factors including commodity prices, supply chains, and world economic slack, and that conventional Phillips curve models do not adequately capture these influences.

+Financial Contagion and Crisis Transmission

+With Roberto Rigobon, Forbes developed a methodology to correct for bias in measuring stock market comovements during crises.
+Their findings suggest most crises spread through linkages present across all market conditions rather than through crisis-specific channels.
+Using firm-level data from over 10,000 companies in 46 countries, she identified trade flows and third-market competition as determinants of country vulnerability to financial contagion, finding little evidence of a generalized credit crunch driving contagion.